solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 | Mage          | Mage and Go (but can be compiled) | Go              | Yes (but not for free) | 4/5        | 3/5        | 2/5      | No        |
 | Earthly       | Docker only                       | Dockerfile-like | Yes                    | **5/5**    | 4/5        | 3/5      | Opt-out   |

-If you care about the author's personal opinion, I will keep using what the organization I'm working with is using already, but give Earthfiles and justfiles a fair chance in my personal projects.
+If you care about the author's personal choice, I will keep using what the organization I'm working with is using already, but give Earthfiles and justfiles a fair chance in my personal projects.
 I might give Mage a go if I'm building something with Go (pun not intended, heh).